colbywhite/colbywhite.dev/README.md

 - Add transition name to timestamps.
   - Consolidate FormattedTime and Datetime in the process.
 - Replace uses of `@/utils/getSortedPosts` to `@content/blog/queries` version.
+- Don't get all the bookmarks every build.
+  - Is netlify actually caching them between builds?
+- Display both published and modified dates.